Why should I check for cat dental problems?

 The majority of cats will suffer dental disease at some point in their life.
-As with many things, if caught early, treatment can be simple and effective.
+As with many things, if caught early, treatment for cat teeth problems can be simple and effective.

 You should take great care when checking your cat’s teeth.
 Never stick your finger inside your pets’ mouth if you are not clear what you are doing.
 Don’t assume that because they like you they won’t accidentally close their teeth on your fingers!
 It is important that your cat is as relaxed as possible during this examination as they are much more likely to be cooperative and reduce the chance of accidental nips.